Skip to primary navigation Skip to content Skip to footer

 Photo: Ncnean Distillery

-It is worth going back to the mainland, as a couple of whisky gems wait for us, new and old.
+It is worth returning to the mainland, as a couple of new and old whisky gems await us.

-From Tobermory we can jump on a ferry to Drimnin, to find ourselves on the Morven Peninsula: think remote, and it will probably be not quite as remote as it gets here.
+From Tobermory, we can jump on a ferry to Drimnin and find ourselves on the Morven Peninsula: think remote, and it will probably not be as remote as it gets here.

-Well, on this beautiful land on the sea, a young distillery has recently spread its wings and started making fully organic whisky.
-I am talking about Ncn’ean Distillery, which was founded by Annabel Thomas, and named after a Queen of the Fairies.
+Well, a young distillery has recently spread its wings on this beautiful land by the sea and started making fully organic whisky.
+I am talking about Nc’nean Distillery, which was founded by Annabel Thomas and named after a Queen of the Fairies.
 The setting of this new distillery, which has released its first whisky this year, is stunning and has the feel of a cosy cottage that shelters you from the winds.
-Fully based on being sustainable (100% powered by renewable energy), it is a milestone of what the new wave of distillers can offer in terms of technology and innovation.
+Entirely based on being sustainable (100% powered by renewable energy), it is a milestone of what the new wave of distillers can offer regarding technology and innovation.

-While you are here, you will want to visit around and get lost in these stunning coastal landscapes lost in the wilderness.
-Then, just hop on another ferry: direction Oban.
+While you are here, you will want to visit and get lost in these stunning coastal landscapes in the wilderness.
+Then, hop on another ferry in the direction of Oban.

 Oban Distillery – Photo: VisitScotland

-From a brand new and shiny distillery lost in the middle of nowhere, we go to the ancient roots of the crafts of a distillery which is nestled in the centre of a town.
-Oban is a lovely port and the distillery just breathes and lives with it.
-Another big name for coastal whisky lovers, with a mild whiff of peat and untempered spiciness in its drams, Oban Distillery is surely a great place where to learn more about whisky.
+From a brand new and shiny distillery lost in the middle of nowhere, we go to the ancient roots of a distillery’s craft in the town centre.
+Oban is a lovely port; the distillery breathes and lives with it.
+Oban Distillery is undoubtedly a great place to learn more about whisky, another big name for coastal whisky lovers, with a mild whiff of peat and untempered spiciness in its drams.
 Set in traditional white buildings, it’s easily accessible and offers very entertaining tours.

-I would recommend a stroll on the seafront combined with a tasty bite before embarking on any of the islands that lay ahead – ferries from here can reach eleven different ports, which makes it a great hub to visit the coastal beauties of Scotland.
+I recommend a stroll on the seafront combined with a tasty bite before embarking on any of the islands that lie ahead—ferries from here can reach eleven different ports, making it a great hub for visiting Scotland’s coastal beauties.

 A visitor’s delight: Arran